JCGoran/coffe/README.md

 ### 2. From the tarball
 Go [here](https://github.com/JCGoran/coffe/releases) and download the latest release that doesn't have "Docker" in the title.
+Extract the contents of the tarball somewhere.
 Make sure you have the following libraries installed:
 * [FFTW](http://www.fftw.org/download.html)
 * [libconfig](https://hyperrealm.github.io/libconfig/)
 * GSL